hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `domain` – Set of Domains.
 See above for details
 * `backend` – Set of Backends.
 See above for details
 * `header` – Set of Headers.
 See above for details
+* `s3logging` – Set of S3 Logging configurations.
+See above for details
 * `default_host` – Default host specified
 * `default_ttl` - Default TTL
 * `force_destroy` - Force the destruction of the Service on delete